lahabana/jobberTrack/README.md

 `getValue()` returns what is stored in the redis (it is not automatically updated when it is changed on the redis store).

-`setValue(reply)` sets the content of the Resource according to what was returned by the redis store
+`setValue(reply)` sets the content of the Resource according to what was returned by the redis store.

+`data` the data that has been stored upon creation.
+Default: {}

+`result` the data that has been stored when finishing.
+Default: {}

 ### ResourceFactory
 Create your own resource factory if you want to change the way ids are created.

-`create(client)` Creates an new JobberTrack.Resource that will use the client `client`.
+`create(client, data)` Creates an new JobberTrack.Resource that will use the client `client` and have as data `data`.

 `load(client, id, reply)` Loads the object from an already existing key-value in the redis store